adilkoondhar/html-personal-site/README.md

 # html-personal-site
-A practice personal website based mainly on html.
-A practice project to start web development.
+This is a personal website primarily built with HTML, serving as a beginner's practice project to kickstart web development.